Skip to main content

 If you find AI written documents that we've missed, or notice authentic student work that we've predicted as AI-generated, please let us know!
 Your feedback is crucial in enabling us to improve our technology further.
 You can provide feedback via the 'feedback' button found in the AI writing report.
 While using the new, enhanced report experience, simply click or tap the Turnitin logo in the bottom right corner of the viewer and select Give feedback.

-Sometimes false positives (incorrectly flagging human-written text as AI-generated), can include lists without a lot of structural variation, text that literally repeats itself, or text that has been paraphrased without developing new ideas.
+Sometimes false positives (incorrectly flagging human-written text as AI-generated), can include content without a lot of structural variation, text that literally repeats itself, or text that has been paraphrased without developing new ideas.
 If our indicator shows a higher amount of AI writing in such text, we advise you to take that into consideration when looking at the percentage indicated.

 In a longer document with a mix of authentic writing and AI generated text, it can be difficult to exactly determine where the AI writing begins and original writing ends, but our model should give you a reliable guide to start conversations with the submitting student.